-Pit Bull, often-misspelled ‘pitbull’, is a term used to refer a range of bully breeds.
+Pit Bull, often-misspelled ‘pitbull,’ is a term used to refer to a range of bully breeds.
 These lovable pups can have black, brown, blue, liver, fawn, white, red, or brindle coats.
 A Pit may weigh anywhere from 30-60 pounds and have a height of 17-23 inches at the shoulder.
 Are you ready to learn more Pit Bull facts?

 What makes Blue Nose Pit Bulls different from other American Pit Bull Terriers?
 Only their pigmentation, because they are not a separate breed.
 ‘Blue Nose’ is simply a nickname that refers to these Pits’ silvery to charcoal coats and gray noses.